LucidtechAI/cradl-docs/get-started/upload-data-using-cli.md

 {% endhint %}

 ## Upload multiple documents to a dataset
-Uploading documents one by one is useful for small tests, but for thousands of documents it can be a slow and painful experience.
+Uploading documents one by one can be useful for testing purposes, but is not recommended for large scale training datasets.
 To make the process smoother we recommend to use `datasets create-documents` in the [CLI](../reference/cli.md) .
 This allows you to upload your dataset in a fast and consistent way, without worrying about looping over all the documents yourself.

 ### Upload a folder with document and ground truth pairs